 Additional expenses include:

 - Clean-Up deposit of $25.00 (included in your registration fee and refunded after your participation in a mid-year or year-end clean-up session)

 - Providing a packed lunch for your child (4’s)

 - Optional activities such as field trips (cost varies, generally $4.00-$15.00)

-- Providing a tote bag for your child to carry work to and from school.
+- Providing a tote bag or back pack for your child to carry work to and from school.